GuacamoleResearch/managing-work/docs/4-WorkingWithProjectViews.md

 - [ ] Rename the first view as "Feature Planning"
   - Locate the tab with the default name "View 1"
   - Double-click on the **View 1** text; delete the existing name and replace it with the title "Feature Planning"
-- [ ] Add a filter to only show "Feature" and "Bug" type issues that aren't "Done"
+- [ ] Add a filter to only show "Feature" and "Bug" type issues.
-  - In the filter textbox with the magnifying glass icon (image), enter the text `Type:Bug,Feature -status:Done`.
-Note that dash is used to indicate the Boolean logical "not".
+  - In the filter textbox with the magnifying glass icon (image), enter the text `Type:Bug,Feature`.
   - Click the green **Save** button to the right of the filter textbox to save your changes.

 ### Add a Release Roadmap view